Impact of conditional modelling for a universal autoregressive quantum state: Conclusions and outlook

-While the benefits of direct sampling have been previously highlighted, with the practical optimization difficulties of these expressive states well known~\cite{szaboNeuralNetworkWave2020,westerhoutGeneralizationPropertiesNeural2020, bukovLearningGroundState2021,kochkovVariationalOptimizationAI2018,rothHighaccuracyVariationalMonte2023,chenEfficientOptimizationDeep2023}, we put particular focus on the ramifications for the variational flexibility of these states due to these autoregressive and filter adaptations compared to their parent model.
+While the benefits of direct sampling have been previously highlighted, with the practical optimization difficulties of these expressive states well known~\cite{szaboNeuralNetworkWave2020,westerhoutGeneralizationPropertiesNeural2020, bukovLearningGroundState2021,kochkovVariationalOptimizationAI2018,rothHighaccuracyVariationalMonte2023,chenEfficientOptimizationDeep2023}, we put particular focus on the ramifications for the variational flexibility of these modified states due to these autoregressive and filter adaptations compared to their parent GPS model.
 This was numerically investigated for the variational optimization of unknown ground states across spin, fermionic and {\em ab initio} systems, highlighting that for the benefits and simplicity of direct sampling of a normalized autoregressive quantum state there can be a significant loss in expressibility.
 We numerically investigate which of the two constraints (masking or normalization) required for an autoregressive state this primarily stems from, finding (perhaps surprisingly) that the explicit normalization affects the expressibility more than the masking constraint of an ordered and causal set of conditionals.
 While numerical results were specifically obtained from the simple (yet nonetheless universal) autoregressive GPS model, we believe that these general conclusions would transfer to other forms of flexible ansatz, with the choice of `parent' architecture for the conditionals less important in the flexibility of these states compared to the underlying assumptions required for the autoregressive property to emerge.
+We did not balance this loss of flexibility with the benefits of direct sampling in terms of an overall picture of the net benefit of autoregressive model.
+This is likely to be highly system-dependent, varying with the ease and ergodicity in the sampling of the configurational space, making broad conclusions impossible.
+Nevertheless, it should be cautioned that there is potentially a price in flexibility to pay when using autoregressive models compared to their parent model in systems where the traditional configurational sampling is not difficult, in particular with improved sampling schemes emerging~\cite{bravyiRapidlyMixingMarkov2023}.
+We show that the autoregressive model especially performs well when capturing the correlations emerging from (quasi-)one dimensional systems, where a natural order for the decomposition into a product of conditionals can be found.
+Indeed, we are able to demonstrate a high degree of accuracy for one-dimensional fermionic systems within different settings and correlation regimes, here exemplified for prototypical Hubbard models as well as fully {\em ab initio} descriptions of the electronic structure of hydrogen atom arrays.
+We furthermore compare the performance across signed and unsigned states, as well as the importance of basis choice in moving towards {\em ab initio} systems.
+Generalizing these constructions for models in higher dimensions, as has started to be done for e.g. recurrent neural networks \cite{hibat-allahRecurrentNeuralNetwork2020,wuTensornetworkQuantumStates2023}, is an ongoing direction of future work.
+Bringing these different modelling paradigms together in a general framework can build us towards a practical tool for the description of general quantum states, from their variational optimization, to time-evolution~\cite{carleoSolvingQuantumManybody2017,hofmannRoleStochasticNoise2022,linScalingNeuralNetworkQuantum2022,donatellaDynamicsAutoregressiveNeural2023} or the simulation of quantum circuits~\cite{jonssonNeuralnetworkStatesClassical2018,medvidovicClassicalVariationalSimulation2021}.